ASN1C 7.4.3 was released on September 15, 2020. Changes in this release include the following:

 - Fixed a couple NAS decoding problems (specifically with the Detach Request message) that resulted in a new online decoder being uploaded to the web site (A1C-58).

 ASN1C 7.4.2 was released on June 12, 2020.
 Changes in this release include the following:

-- We made some corrections to the specifications for 3GPP NAS layer messages, used for the 3GPP NAS Add-on.
+- Corrections were made to some of the specifications for 3GPP NAS layer messages used for the 3GPP NAS Add-on.
 These changes introduced some incompatibilities for the add-on (see the README.html in the Add-on package for details.).
 These changes do not impact ASN1C itself.

 - Fixed an unused variable warning in generated C/C++ BER/DER/CER code.
 This also could have caused a memory leak.

 - Fixed an error in which the C# run-time would report a license check failure if a license had a valid host id or IP address (ASN-10946).

 - Updated the Linux 64-bit run-time kits to include a set of libraries built with gcc4 for systems with older glibc 2.12 versions (ASN-10981).